-This article will walk you through all you need to know about how ecommerce and online shopping will shape in 2019.
-Because staying up to date with the latest ecommerce and online shopping trends is essential for any online business this year.
+This article will walk you through all you need to know about how ecommerce and online shopping will shape in 2020.
+Because staying up to date with the latest ecommerce statistics and online shopping trends is essential for any online business this year.

 The retail apocalypse refers to the closing of a large number of brick and mortar locations, particularly chain stores.